ashleycampion/IrisDataSetProject/README.md

 Clearly then, LDA is a good candidate for discriminating between the species, and thus also for teaching a machine how to determine what species an iris flower is based on its petal and sepal length and width.
 The better performance of LDA here in comparison to PCA also demonstrates the difference between supervised and unsupervised learning techniques.
 In a dataset such as this where the classes are already known, LDA, a supervised learning technique, generally outperforms unsupervised techniques such as PCA.

 How then does one perform linear discriminant analysis?
 Well, with Python packages, one just has to import and call the appropriate functions, but mathematically the steps are as follows:
-1. Calculate the within-class scatter matrix
+1. Calculate the within-class scatter matrix ( in PCA we would only calculate the scatter matrix regardless of class, but after the next step the process is the exact same).
-1. Calculate the between-class scatter matrix
+1. Calculate the between-class scatter matrix.
 1. Decompose the product of the inverse of the within-class matrix and the between-class matrix into its pairs of eigenvalues and eigenvectors.
 The most intuitive meaning of eigenvalues is that the total value of all the dataset's eigenvalues is capable of representing the variance of the datasets values, such that each eigenvalue is only capable of representing a portion of that variance.
 If we divide an eigenvalue by the total value of the eigenvalues the result is an eigenvalues 'explained variance,' which is the proportion (on a scale of 0-1) of the dataset's variables' variance that is explained by the eigenvector.
 This is referred to as η <sup>2</sup>, and is the equivalent of what in <a href="#linear regression">linear regression</a> is known as the <a href="#coefficient of determination">coefficient of determination</a> .
 We basically want to find particularly high-value eigenvalues whose corresponding eigenvectors will be capable of transforming the dataset to a lower dimension while still being able to representing a sufficiently large amount of the dataset's variables' variance.
 The eigenvectors are in effect the linear discriminants we are looking for.
 1. Once we have identified the highest eigenvalues we are interested in, we create a matrix with their corresponding eigenvectors and then multiply the dataset-matrix by this to achieve the dimensionality reduction to the linear discriminant we have chosen.
 More detailed explanation of how to complete each of these steps can be found in the comments of the python file, 'dimensionalityReduction.py'.